What’s It Like to Be an Engineer?

 Other realities of my job

-• Crossing swords with bureaucratic government agencies over annoying permit issues that make me want to tear my hair out.
+• Dealing with stubborn government agencies over pesky permit issues that sometimes make me want to pull my hair out.

-Despite the bumps, I love working as an engineer, and I wouldn’t trade it for the world.
-If you’re itching to dig deeper into the mechanics of my world, check out this article.
-It’s a deep dive into the intriguing universe of engineering!
+Overall, I love working as an engineer, and I wouldn’t trade it for anything.
+If you want to learn more about what I do, check out this article – it goes into even more depth about the world of engineering!

-What’s it like being an engineer at different workplaces?
+What’s it like being an engineer at various workplaces?

 tesla fremont factory